rndme/cia/README.md

 ## Options
 Options are set globally, and percolate to an instance upon instantiation.
 You can modify the options on the instance for more localized control.
 The publish options affect setup, and thus can only be applied globally before instantiation; you can set them true, create an instance, and set them false after that to instantiate unique-options instances.

-Globally, these are set as `CIA._optionName`, and on the instance as `_optionName`
+Globally, these are set as `CIA._optionName`, on the instance as `_optionName`, or as a 3rd argument to `CIA()`

 `._freeze= Object.freeze;`	used to freeze state, change to just "Object" for mutable state, or a deep freezer. <br />
+`._blnPureMutations`	if true, ignore the return from reducers to allow simple one-line arrow functions to mod state.
+	Presumably with this option you are using a mutable state, otherwise you won't be able to update. <br />
-`._blnPublishState`	if true, add a state property to instance to allow outside mutations (not usually recommended) <br />
+`._blnPublishState`	if true, add a _state_ property to instance to allow outside mutations (not usually recommended).
+This can allow non-action access to state for extension, debugging, or integration. <br />
-`._blnPublishReducers`	if true, add a reducer property to the instance to allow customization <br />
+`._blnPublishReducers`	if true, add a _reducers_ property to the instance to allow customization.
+The reducers will be on an object of arrays, keyed by event type.
+Any changes made are live. <br />
-`._blnStrictReducers`	if true, dispatch()ing missing reducer types will throw instead of fire a _MISSING_ internal <br />
+`._blnStrictReducers`	if true, dispatch()ing missing reducer types will throw instead of firing a _MISSING_ internal <br />
 `._blnErrorThrowing`	if true, throw on errors instead of dispatch()ing reducer errors as an _ERROR_ type internal <br />
 `._blnForget`		if true, don't keep dispatched actions in .history.
+Prevents .after()'s firing on adding capability, but can reduce ram usage for long-running applications. use `.forget()` at any time to achieve the same once.
-Prevents .after()'s firing on adding capability `._blnDeferSubscriptions`	if true, debounce state-change callbacks. note: only last event of cluster will be passed `._blnDeferPeriod= 15`		w/_blnDeferSubscriptions, ms to wait for activity to cease before firing a state-change
+`._blnDeferSubscriptions`	if true, debounce state-change callbacks. note: only last state-change event of a cluster will be passed, which is typically ok since callbacks should not care about what just happens except to optimize.
+`._blnDeferPeriod= 15`		w/_blnDeferSubscriptions, ms to wait for activity to cease before firing a state-change. this can help reduce "hammering" when dispatching an action upon every _keypress_ or _scroll_ event